Co-op Funeralcare updates on coronavirus

 My local Co-op Funeralcare is closed, what should I do?

 You can continue to visit loved ones in our care, but we do ask that only immediate family or close friends do this.
-Please call us to make an appointment to visit, this is so we can make sure we limit the number of visitors to the funeral home at any one time.

 Will there be hygiene measures in place if I visit a funeral home?